-Please accept, in the spirit of the celebration, a bouquet of a dozen of classic rock's best love songs.
+Please accept, in the spirit of the celebration (and in alphabetical order) a bouquet of 19 of classic rock's best love songs.

 I want your love, let’s break the wall between us.